Coherent regime of Kapitza-Dirac effect with electrons

 Here we investigate the coherent Kapitza-Dirac effect in the Raman–Nath regime.
 We observe, that as the laser intensity is increased, the populations of the photon sidebands first grow and then exhibit coherent oscillations.
 These oscillations, driven by the increasing coupling strength between the electron and the optical field, reveal the reversible population exchange among diffraction orders.
 Such behavior has not been observed in previous Kapitza–Dirac experiments with electrons.
 Our measurements constitute the first realization of an elastic coherent electron–photon interaction experiment performed in a scanning electron microscope, opening new possibilities for time-resolved and light–matter–coupled electron microscopy.

-We demonstrate the Kapitza-Dirac effect with fast electrons with a kinetic energy of 20 keV (de Broglie wavelength 8.5 pm) and 30 keV (7 pm) in an ultrafast scanning electron microscope with field emission electron source \cite{Moriova_2025}.
+We demonstrate the Kapitza-Dirac effect with fast electrons with a kinetic energy of 20 keV (de Broglie wavelength 8.5 pm) and 30 keV (7 pm) in an ultrafast scanning electron microscope with field emission electron source \cite{Moriova_2025} (details of the experimental setup are described in Supplemental Material).
 The layout of the setup is shown in Fig. 1.
-The optical standing wave is generated by two counterpropagating pulsed laser beams with a wavelength of $\lambda$=1030 nm (photon energy of 1.2 eV) and pulse durations of 220 fs and 700 fs, respectively, which are focused to the beam radius of approximately 10 $\mu$m.
+The optical standing wave is generated by two counterpropagating pulsed laser beams with a wavelength of $\lambda$=1030 nm (photon energy of 1.2 eV) and pulse durations of 220 fs in the first set of experiments and 700 fs in the second set of experiments demonstrating the coherent oscillations of diffraction probabilities, respectively, which are focused to the beam radius of approximately 10 $\mu$m.
+Polarization of both beams was linear in the direction of the electron beam propagation (along \textit{z} axis).
 The electron wave packets are generated in the form of short pulses that are photoemitted from the microscope Schottky tip using ultraviolet (photon energy of 4.8 eV) or visible (2.4 eV) pulses.
 The arrival times of both laser pulses with respect to the electron pulse are controlled with two independent optical delay lines to ensure time overlap in the interaction region.
 The spatial overlap is adjusted by using light scattering from the apex of a tungsten nanotip, which is aligned to the center of the electron column by secondary electron imaging.
 The nanotip is retracted for the experiments.